How-To Creole

 Though it is a relatively young language, Haitian Creole has a rich history.

-Yet, that was sufficient time for a new language to be born and a rich, new culture to come to existence.
-Inspired from Latin and African languages, the Haitian Creole language has a short, but intriguing history.
-This article explains how the Haitian Creole language formed, how it is today and how it might fare in the future.
+That was enough time for a new language to emerge and, eventually, for a distinct Haitian culture to take shape.
+Drawing much of its vocabulary from French while also being shaped by West and Central African languages, Haitian Creole has a relatively short but fascinating history.
+This article explains how Haitian Creole formed, where it stands today, and how it may continue to develop in the future.

 Main Languages that Influenced Haitian Creole